UHCL: Educator couple works together to improve student learning

-Divoll, assistant professor of teacher education, supervises interns and teaches classroom management for UH-Clear Lake’s School of Education.
+Divoll, assistant professor of teacher education, supervises interns and teaches classroom management for UH-Clear Lake’s College of Education.
 Ribeiro, originally from Fortaleza, Brazil, teaches fifth- and sixth-grade language arts to English language learners at Melillo Middle School.

 The pair met while enrolled in the same class at the University of Massachusetts-Amherst.
 He was a doctoral student and she, a master’s student.
 Two years later, shortly before relocating to Houston, the couple exchanged vows in the same classroom where they met.
 They would later marry in a formal ceremony before family and friends in Massachusetts, and yet again in Brazil, bringing the total number of anniversaries to three.

 “We do an average,” jokes Ribeiro, though her husband confesses they celebrate all three.